|The Sir Julius Vogel awards are fan voted awards for various

 Sir Julius Vogel Awards 2014.

-The list of works nominated for the Sir Julius Vogel Award 2014 is available here.
+The results of the Sir Julius Vogel Awards for 2014 can be found here.

 The awards recognise excellence in science fiction, fantasy, or horror works created by New